pwa-builder/PWABuilder/apps/blog/src/posts/free-dev-account/free-dev-account.md

 <img alt="get a free windows developer account" src="/posts/free-dev-account/free-account-pic-1.jpg" />

-# Free Developer Accounts for Publishing PWAs to the Microsoft Store on Windows
+# Publish your PWA to the Microsoft Store for FREE

 We are excited to announce a new program to empower PWA developers to bring their ideas and experiences to Windows, for FREE.
 For a limited time, in partnership with the Microsoft Store, Microsoft Store developer account tokens will be available (approximate value $20 each) to developers that own qualifying PWAs and wish to make those available to Windows users via the Microsoft Store.
 Just enter your PWA url [here](#) to get started.